Pay in Person

 Due Dates & Delinquent Notices

-Tax bills for the first installment are due July 1 and payable by Thursday, August 1, 2019.
-The second installment will be due January 1, 2020, payable without interest by Monday, February 3, 2020 (because February 1 falls on a Saturday).
+Tax bills for the first installment were due July 1, payable by Thursday, August 1, 2019.
+The second installment comes due January 1, 2020, payable without interest by Monday, February 3, 2020 (because February 1 falls on a Saturday).
 Tax rates for these taxes were set on May 6, 2019.
 Taxes are based upon assessments as of October 1, 2018 (the grand list date).

 A link to those rates is posted on the tax collector's home page.